Sophie-onbelet/TA-qualification-assignment/README.md

 TC6.
 Fill in fields with invalid values

 **Scenario 2.
 Check the internal and external linking**
-Links that work correctly are necessary to access the core functionality of the demo website: the categories.
+Links that work correctly are necessary to access the core functionality of the demo website, the categories.
 Users use links to navigate on the website.
 Automated tests can make you aware of broken links or links that go to the wrong page.
 Executing this test manually would be time consuming.

 Test cases
 TC1.
 Check the Logo on the homepage